 We know that Elvis was faced with one of the biggest reasons folks don't ski as much as they'd like: not enough time.
-Thanks to his career-muffling manager Colonel Parker, Elvis was on a three films a year hamster wheel (and really bad films, at that), so he had no spare time to escape to the mountains when he wasn't having fun in Acapulco for another bad movie.
+Thanks to his career-muffling manager Colonel Parker, Elvis was on a three films a year hamster wheel (and really bad films, at that), so he had no spare time to escape to the mountains when he wasn't having fun in Acapulco for another abysmal movie.
 The Colonel finally released Elvis from his absurd movie commitment and agreed to Elvis's stunning comeback to live stage performances in 1969, which is masterfully chronicled in the book Elvis in Vegas by Richard Zoglin.
 Elvis took the stage back by storm with a grueling schedule of two shows a night at the brand new International Hotel for four weeks at a time without a single night off.
 In so doing, Elvis also staged a comeback for Las Vegas as a legitimate place for musical acts to go when Sin City had lost its allure after the golden age of Sinatra's Rat Pack and other big names of the past had largely run their course.
-The four-week engagements at the International Hotel were staged in the summer and winter, prime vacation time for folks who would come see The King from all over the country, but which also would have largely prevented Elvis from trying skiing in either hemisphere.
+The four-week engagements at the International Hotel were staged in the summer and winter, prime vacation time for folks who would come see The King from all over the country, but which also would have largely prevented Elvis from getting on snow.